jasonlam604/Stringizer/README.md

 ## Overview

-Stringizer is a stringer helper that is made up of existing PHP multibyte-string functions and a variety of  string manipulation solutions found on Stackoverflow.com.
+Stringizer is a string library made up of existing PHP multibyte-string functions and a variety of string manipulation solutions found on Stackoverflow.com.
+The intent is to save you time looking up string maninpulation solutions yourself and provide the convience of method chaining.

 Why Stringizer: